NX1X/NX1X/README.md

 ### 🧠 AI & ML Geek

-Passionate about exploring the latest advancements in Artificial Intelligence and Machine Learning, with a focus on their applications in cybersecurity and DevOps.
+Passionate about exploring the latest advancements in Artificial Intelligence and Machine Learning, with a focus on their applications in Cybersecurity and DevOps.

 ---